-Winter tyres use different rubber compounds to conventional summer tyres to help them grip on colder, more slippery surfaces.
+Winter tyres use a different type of rubber from conventional summer tyres to help them grip colder, more slippery surfaces.
 They usually have deeper treads than summer tyres too, to clear the road of thick slush and grip keenly in deep snow.

-Unlike summer tyres, they often have plenty of small spidery treads called sipes cut into the tyre’s surface.
-These help the tyre cut into snow and ice as well as allowing the treads to flex slightly as you drive along, which warms up the tyre surface and maximises grip in cold conditions.
+Unlike summer tyres, they often have plenty of small spidery treads (called sipes, if you were wondering) cut into the tyre’s surface.
+These allow the tyre treads to flex slightly as you drive along, which warms up the tyre surface and helps maximise grip in cold conditions.

 When should I use winter tyres?

 In some countries, such as Germany, it’s a legal requirement to fit special tyres during the winter months.
-This isn’t the case in the UK but many tyre manufacturers recommend fitting winter tyres when the temperature drops below a sustained seven degrees centigrade.
+This isn’t a law in the UK but many tyre manufacturers recommend fitting winter tyres when the temperature drops below a sustained seven degrees centigrade.

 Winter tyres are also more resistant to wear and fatigue than harder summer tyres in cold conditions.
 As a result, fitting your car with winter tyres in very cold weather will help both your winter and summer tyres last as long as possible.